patriciabialek/PatriciasBookStore/PatriciasBookStore/README.txt

 Uncommented it, run the project - no issues.
 Added the CoverType folderin Admin, added the 2 file (index/upsert) - chnaged some code to match covertype. run the project no issues.

+2023-11-16 1710:
+CoverType as a table now but still getting errors when i run the project.